LemLib/LemLib/docs/tutorials/3_tuning_and_moving.md

 <img src="./assets/3_tuning_and_moving/path_generator.png">

-Note that the origin of the field is in the middle, and the field coordinates are measured in inches. **0 degrees is facing up, and increases clockwise**.
+Note that the origin of the field is in the middle. **0 degrees is facing up, and increases clockwise**.

 Thats it!
 You now know how to move the robot around the field using the `chassis.turnTo()` and `chassis.moveTo()` functions.
 In the next tutorial, we will be covering how to use the Path Generator to create a path for the robot to follow.